Symmetries of linearized gravity from adjoint operators: Spin-1

-which will be used in the next section.
-If $\phi_{AB}$ is a source-free Maxwell field, it states that the lhs is a pure gauge vector potential because the rhs is a gradient (the first term vanishes for Maxwell fields).
+If $\varphi_{AB}$ is a source-free Maxwell field, it states that the left-hand side is a pure gauge vector potential because the right-hand side is a gradient (the first term vanishes for Maxwell fields).
+The analog for linearized gravity has recently been derived in \cite{2016arXiv160106084A}, see \eqref{eq:Spin2NiceIdentity} below, and will be used to construct a symmetry operator from the TSI in subsection~\ref{sec:Spin2TSI}.
+Next, we provide an interpretation of the two symmetry operators \eqref{eq:Spin1CurlDgSdg} and \eqref{eq:Spin1CurlShatst} in the sense of connecting it to the concepts of potentials and separability.